Marshall School, Dehradun: Competition

 Every year these four houses compete among themselves to win different sport events, competitions and overall academics.
 The school organizes painting competitions, debates, sports and other activities on campus.
 A School Headboy and Headgirl are chosen every year.

 Sports

 Regular sporting events such as basketball, cricket, badminton, hockey, volleyball, football, tennis, and gymnastics are organised by the school and professional sport coaches help students.

 Affiliation

-The School is affiliated to Central board of secondary education.
-The school conducts both the standard 10th CBSE and the standard 12th cbse examinations.
+The School is affiliated to Council of Indian School of Central Examination.
+The school conducts both the standard 10th ICSE and the standard 12th ISC examinations.